py5coding/py5book/integrations/cairo.md

 renderer or the OpenGL renderers P2D or P3D).

-Processing can also load SVG images as Py5Shape objects with [](/reference/sketch_load_shape) but they will load correctly if the SVG code uses only a small subset of the full SVG specification.
-These limitations will result in problems when loading SVG files created in sophisticated SVG editors such as Inkscape or Adobe Illustrator.
+Processing can also load SVG images as Py5Shape objects with [](/reference/sketch_load_shape) but the method supports only a small subset of the full SVG specification.
+The method is not intended to be a comprehensive SVG interpreter, as providing that functionality would be a significant undertaking.
+Nevertheless, the method's limitations will result in problems when loading SVG files created in sophisticated SVG editors such as Inkscape or Adobe Illustrator.

 ## Setup